Security and performance

 Should we decide to process any personal data for a purpose other than that for which it was collected, we will provide you with information on that other purpose and with any relevant further information prior to that further processing.

 When someone visits our website we collect standard internet log information and details of visitor behaviour patterns.
 We do this to find out things such as the number of visitors to the various parts of the site.
-This information is only processed in a way which does not identify anyone.
+This information is only processed in a way that does not identify anyone.
 We do not make any attempt to find out the identities of those visiting our website.

-In order to provide you with our products and services, or to reply to any enquiries, we collect professional information (e.g. business related data) about you and your company submitted to our websites, passed on during telephone conversations, included in emails and mobile messaging and any other form of written or verbal communication.
+In order to provide you with our products and services, or to reply to any enquiries, we collect professional information (e.g. business-related data) about you and your company submitted to our websites, passed on during telephone conversations, included in emails and mobile messaging and any other form of written or verbal communication.
 For example, we might keep a record of your name, work address and associated delivery addresses, work email address and work telephone number/s.

 We also hold the IP addresses of visitors to the website.